Welcome to the Wilmington Children’s Chorus

 The Wilmington Children’s Chorus is an exceptional and diverse children’s choir for the Greater Wilmington Community of Delaware.

-The mission of The Wilmington Children’s Chorus (WCC) is to nurture and develop an exceptional children’s choir for the Greater Wilmington area, and to share a love and desire to excel in choral singing, performance and musical knowledge.
+The mission of The Wilmington Children’s Chorus (WCC) is to empower young people to change their world through music.
 We join our voices to spread hope and harmony throughout our city, state, and world through a dedication to artistry, teamwork, and service to others.
 The Wilmington Children’s Chorus is committed to uniting diverse youth and families by providing free and open access to any qualified child, regardless of financial or social background.

 The WCC faculty are respected professionals with a wealth of experience in music education, voice pedagogy and performance.
 WCC interns assist the staff by providing mentoring to younger choristers while gaining valuable leadership and education experience.